jaredboice/uptown-dropdown/src/components/UptownDropdown/README.md

 ## Description

 **Uptown-Dropdown** is a fully customizable _react_ _dropdown_ implementation that doubles as an _expander_.
-It accepts a header component or a placeholder, an optional icon, and a single component for the body which decouples the dropdown from a list and opens the door for expandable components that do not apply a list.
-Uptown-Dropdown offers optional built-in animation, applied css class names for each state of the component, switches for disabling the component and externally toggling expand/collapse states, multiple trigger types including click and hover, and the expansion state is passed as a parameter to the click handler and to the optional header/icon components when provided.
+It accepts a header component or a placeholder, an optional icon, and a single component for the expandable body which decouples the dropdown from a list.
+Uptown-Dropdown offers optional built-in animation, applied css class names for each state of the component, switches for disabling the component and externally toggling expand/collapse states, multiple trigger types including click and hover, the ability to pass custom props to custom components, and parameter injection of the expansion state to the click handler and to optional header/icon components as a key/value of props.

 ## Install, Import & Instantiate